geekodour/o/content/docs/documents/hire.md

 **I am currently:** Looking for contract/part time work.
 Feel free me to [email me](mailto:hrishikeshbman@gmail).

 **My ideal position:** Working on a web app frontend, eager to contribute to all the parts it's connected to.
-I'll provide user empathy, readable code, and clear documentation to your projects.
+I'll provide functional, readable, well tested code, and clear documentation to your projects.
 I will produce products, build infrastructure for it and offer consultation.
 I will **not** operate client infrastructure.

 ## Skills {#skills}